 Early Stage Clinical Programs

 Highly selective positive allosteric modulators (PAMs) of the M1 subtype of the muscarinic acetylcholine receptor may represent a novel approach for improving cognitive function and other neuropsychiatric symptoms in patients suffering from CNS disorders.
-Our M1 program is a portfolio of early-stage candidates and our lead compound is currently in early Phase 1 testing.
+In our M1 PAM program we are focused on advancing a portfolio of early stage candidates, including our lead candidate which is in early Phase 1 trials.

-*The safety and efficacy of this investigational agent have not been established or approved by the FDA.
+*The safety and efficacy of these investigational agents have not been established or approved by the FDA.